cjatherton/mkcbz/README.md

 The ability to force certain images as color or grayscale is a future goal.

 ### Why does mkcbz run so slow?
-The non-local means denoising filter slows everything down considerably.
+The bilateral denoising filter slows everything down considerably.
 If speed is of the essence, you can turn this off with `--no-denoise`.
-Denoising generally improves image quality, and frequently, compressibility increases as well.
+Denoising generally improves image quality, and compressibility often greatly increases as well.

 ### Why is mkcbz using so much memory?
 Depending on image size and the number of threads you run concurrently, mkcbz can use a lot of memory on its processing.
 On several test sets, it peaked at ~3GB with 32 threads for me.
 Reduce the number of threads used with the `--threads` option if this is a problem.